pomerium/mcp-app-demo/README.md

 # How does it work

+## Token Vocabulary

+- **External Token (TE):**
+  An externally-facing token issued by Pomerium that represents the user's session.
+This token is used by external clients (such as Claude.ai, OpenAI, or your own apps) to authenticate requests to Pomerium-protected MCP servers.
+  Example: The token you provide to an LLM API or agentic framework to allow it to call your MCP server.

+- **Internal Token (TI):**
+  An internal authentication token that Pomerium obtains from an upstream OAuth2 provider (such as Notion, Google Drive, GitHub, etc.) on behalf of the user.
+This token is never exposed to external clients.
+Pomerium uses this token to authenticate requests to the upstream service when proxying requests to your MCP server.

 Pomerium acts as a secure gateway between Model Context Protocol (MCP) clients and servers.
 It provides authentication and authorization for local HTTP MCP servers, using OAuth 2.1 flows.
 This setup is especially useful when your MCP server needs to access upstream APIs that require OAuth tokens (such as Notion, Google Drive, GitHub, etc.).

 It also enables you to build internal applications that use agentic frameworks or LLM APIs capable of invoking MCP servers, as demonstrated in this repository.